Guilherme-xDEV/ML-Project-1/README.md

 trying to see ways to make the project more concise for everyday applications, making the algorithm more accurate or add a front-end basic integration?

 -Day 2 (02/01)
-Added new feature to the code;
+Added new feature to the code; now the user can input email text to see if it is spam or not.

 -Day (03/01)